gs1/gs1-barcode-engine/README.md

     msbuild /p:Configuration=release gs1encoders.sln

-Or you can avoid using a toolchain by running the Microsoft C++ compiler tool directly as follows:

-    cl *.c /link /out:gs1encoders.exe

 ### Building on Linux

 The application can be rebuilt on any Linux system that has a C compiler (such as gcc or clang).

-To build using the default compiler change into the `src` directory and run:
+To build using the default compiler change into the `src/c-lib` directory and run:

     make